Skip to content

 Track II — AI and the Future of Work

-Session — AI Workforce Resources from National Science Foundations
+Session — AI Workforce Resources from the National Science Foundation

 Track III — Public/Social Interest in AI